imbforge/DistancePlotter/README.md

 - Download will save the last plot as "plot.pdf"

+The "Samples" tab may be used to:
+- select samples to plot (each change will reset this tab including color choices)
+- select which color the samples are plotted in

+### Statistics ###
+- DistancePlotter will calculate Mann-Whitney (aka Wilcoxon) test on all data selected in the column to plot
+- a matrix of all vs. all will be shown and can be downloaded as csv (comma separated file)

 ## ToDo ##
-- influence the order of experiments shown
+- (done) influence the order of experiments shown
-- influence experiment color
+- (done) influence experiment color
-- second factor selection should sport "=" as well
+- (done) second factor selection should sport "=" as well
 - second factor selection may also be written as free text to enter custom combination of factors
-- statistics to identify significantly different distributions (Mann-Whitney-U test)
+- (done) statistics to identify significantly different distributions (Mann-Whitney-U test)